VagabondAzulien/VagabondAzulien.github.io/_posts/2020-10-23-gnome-cleric-wizard.md

 Gnomes are interesting.
 I can't help but play them as small frantic stressballs.
 Like hobbits from _Lord of the Rings_, dialed up to 11, minus the extra breakfasts, and plus ceaseless banter.
 Gnomes are fun.
-This write up was for a character for the same campaign as [Halvar], when he had to step away for a bit.
+This write up was for a character for the same campaign as [Halvar](/2018/01/27/halvar.html), when he had to step away for a bit.

 ## Backstory